 Professor of Physics

-As a founding member of the EDM (Electric Dipole Moment) Collaboration at Brookhaven National Laboratory (BNL), I continue to investigate systematic errors, spin coherence time and other theoretical issues related to the proposed measurement of the proton and deuteron EDM.
+As a member of the Muon (g-2) Collaboration at Fermilab, formerly at Brookhaven National Laboratory (BNL) and as a founding member of the EDM (Electric Dipole Moment) Collaboration BNL, I continue to investigate systematic errors, spin coherence time and other theoretical issues related to the proposed measurement of the proton, electron and deuteron EDMs.
 My work on the theoretical foundations of quantum mechanics continues to focus on the origin of quantum indeterminism.

 A note on past research: My research in the Soviet Union was mostly in accelerator physics.
 I worked on the design of ITEP's 7 GeV proton-synchrotron, developing a theory of non-linear betatron oscillations as well as betatron and synchro-betatron resonances (which was the first time a Hamiltonian approach was used in this area).
 At the Yerevan Physics Institute, I did the conceptual design of the 5 GeV electron-synchrotron, sometimes simultaneously working with the Budker Institute, and publishing papers on quantum radiation damping (in particular, the sum rule) and excitation, spin resonances, and spin diffusion.
 I also proposed a 100x100 GeV electron-positron collider, an idea not accepted at the time.
 After arriving in the West, I helped create and develop at CERN the idea of ion "shaking," with consequent doubling of the number of accumulated anti-protons.
 In the United States, I have worked on alternative designs for the proposed B-factory at Cornell; participated in measuring the magnetic dipole moment of the muon at BNL; done the theoretical work for proposals to measure the electric dipole moment of the deuteron at BNL; and published on quantum indeterminism.

 Spring '14.
 TBA